Working from home has many benefits. Although not all jobs can be done remotely, the ones that can are fruitful for both employees and employers.

-When telecommuting as a concept skyrocketed, software intended for workplace communication and cooperation enjoyed a great boon of popularity.
+When telecommuting as a concept skyrocketed, software intended for workplace communication and cooperation enjoyed popularity.

 Platforms like Jira, Slack, Trello, and many more became a cornerstone of working away from the office (and VoIP tech is becoming just as relevant, judging by the technology industry statistics).

 Slack, in particular, has grown into a staple of remote working.
-Its revenue rose by a staggering 4,000% in the 7-year period from 2012 to 2019.
+Its revenue rose by a staggering 4,000% in the 7 years from 2014 to 2021.

 Telecommuting is a trendy concept, especially in the sphere of knowledge workers.
-The kinds of jobs that can be done remotely also happen to have relatively high salaries.
-As such, a job in the working-at-home sector pays a little more than the average on-site occupation.
+The jobs that can be done remotely also have relatively high salaries.
+As such, a career in the working-at-home sector pays more than the average on-site occupation.

 With remote working, there are benefits for both an employee and an employer.
 This is why it’s been gaining such a foothold in industries.
-While not all organizations include remote workers, experts firmly believe it will become a trend in the near future.
+While not all organizations include remote workers, experts firmly believe it will become a trend soon.

-The telecommuting facts and statistics on the matter point to 2028 as the year when almost three-quarters of all departments will probably consist of remote workers.
+The telecommuting facts and statistics point to 2028, when almost three-quarters of all departments likely consist of remote workers.

-Remote Workers Statistics: A Few Perks of Working From Home
+Remote Workers Statistics 2023: A Few Perks of Working From Home

 There are several advantages that remote work brings when compared to on-site jobs.
-Indeed, there are many more than we will shine a light on here, but this one is the most obvious and important, in our opinion.
+Indeed, there are many more that we will shine a light on here, but this one is the most obvious and essential.

-Almost all working from home productivity statistics have demonstrated that work away from the premises can increase productivity.
-As the results of a Stanford study show, it can boost productivity by 13%.
+Almost all working-from-home productivity statistics have demonstrated that working away from the premises can increase productivity, as the results from the Stanford study show that it can boost productivity by 13%.